Exploring Context-aware and LLM-driven Locomotion for Immersive Virtual Reality: Methodology

 \subsubsection{Controller-based Teleportation}

 We use controller-based teleportation as the baseline locomotion method, representing a conventional and widely adopted technique in VR~\cite{bozgeyikli2016point,anderton2025teleportation}.
 This method is typically perceived as easy to learn and use, and we chose it because of its easy adaptability to most virtual environments.
 Users are generally comfortable with this locomotion technique~\cite{prithul2021teleportation}.
 In this method, the user points to a location using the controller button and is instantly teleported to the selected position.
 In the default implementation, a curved line is displayed to guide the user.
 A green arc indicates a valid teleportation target, while a red arc signals that teleportation to the selected area is not possible.
 When a valid location is selected, the user is immediately teleported to this location after participants pull their fingers from the button.
+A single teleport could reach any valid ground within the user's line of sight, up to the ray interactor's default maximum reach of 30\,m.
 This method minimizes motion-induced discomfort and is generally well-tolerated by users~\cite{bozgeyikli2016point}.